跳至主要内容

 Provide world-class B2B customer service to build trust and create long-lasting relationships.

-最後更新 March 1, 2024
+最後更新: March 1, 2024

 It’s a common myth that B2B companies aren’t as focused on customer service as their B2C counterparts.
 According to an Accenture report, over 90 percent of B2B leaders believe that providing a great customer experience is the key to reaching their company’s goals.